Sheena Ogra , Khyati Bhatia

 (v) free consent

 Additionally, it also provides the grounds which are necessary to claim damages and indemnity from a defaulting party in case of breach or violation of any provisions or obligations under the contract.
 On the other hand, the SRA provides remedies to persons whose contractual rights have been violated such as the recovery of possession of the property, specific performance of the contracts, recission of contracts, rectification of instruments etc.

-In this article, we will briefly discuss and list out certain types of commercial contracts that are typically executed in India with respect to a business and the legal nuances that are to be kept in mind while drafting and negotiating these commercial contracts in order to avoid any ambiguity or conflict with respect to the analysis/interpretation of the provisions surrounding a commercial contract.
+This article will help you get a better understanding on the types of commercial contracts that are typically executed in India with respect to a business and the legal nuances that are to be kept in mind while drafting and negotiating these commercial contracts in order to avoid any ambiguity or conflict with respect to the analysis/interpretation of the provisions surrounding a commercial contract.

 The Service Agreement is basically executed between the parties to capture the terms and conditions of the services being provided by one party to another party along with the consideration being paid by the party to the service provider, rights and obligations of the parties.

 The Non-Disclosure Agreement (NDA) is basically executed to bind the employees, vendors, suppliers, service providers, consultants, and independent contractors with the purpose of restricting and restraining them from sharing any confidential information in relation to the business, including trade secrets, client details, business plans etc. of a company.
 The NDA can be either unilateral or mutual based on the requirements of the transaction between the parties.

 A Partnership Agreement captures the relationship, duties, powers and obligations of the partners, capital contributed by each partner to the partnership, procedure that will be followed for dissolving the partnership, admission or removal of any partner.